-Garage No Allocated parking space No Driveway No Shared parking No On street Yes Resident permit No Metered parking No Other: Free carpark available at bottom of road. tom of
+Garage No Allocated parking space No Driveway No Shared parking Yes On street No Resident permit No Metered parking No Other:

 4. Conservation Area

 Is your property in a designated Conservation Area (i.e. an area of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance)?
 No